 Charcoal Canisters: Inexpensive, used for short-term testing.

-Alpha Track Detectors: Use a small piece of film that records alpha particle tracks, ideal for long-term monitoring.
+Alpha Track Detectors: Utilise a small film that records alpha particle tracks, making it ideal for long-term monitoring.

 Continuous Monitors:

-Electronic Detectors: Provide real-time readings and may offer additional features like data logging.
+Electronic detectors provide real-time readings and may offer additional features, such as data logging.

 Considerations